antonio-ra/academic-kickstart/content/authors/admin/_index.md

 ## About Me

-I am an expert in statistical methodology within the Methods and Outreach department at [Novo Nordisk](https://www.novonordisk.com/).
+I am an expert in statistical methodology within the Biostatistics department at [Novo Nordisk](https://www.novonordisk.com/).
 My expertise lies in quantitative evidence synthesis, data fusion, HTA and observational science.
 I am currently developing and implementing innovative statistical methods for the enrichment of clinical trials with real-world data sources and for the transportability and generalizability of research data.

 I have ample experience as a statistician, researcher and statistical consultant, providing support to the pharmaceutical, biotechnology, and healthcare consultancy sectors.
 Prior to my current role, I was lead statistician for health technology assessment at Bayer Pharmaceuticals.
 Prior to that, I was an independent contractor providing statistical support to contract research organizations such as IQVIA and ICON plc, and public bodies such as SickKids.